In-Flight Essentials Pouch: Stay Fresh & Prepared on Long Flights

 One small zip pouch, under-seat accessible, packed with everything you need for the flight and nothing you do not.
 Grab it when you board, slip it into the seat pocket, and everything you need for the next however many hours is within arm’s reach without waking anyone up or performing a full bag excavation at 35,000 feet.

-This is the complete list: every item in the original image, plus the ones most people wish they had thought of, with Amazon links for everything so you can add it all to a cart and not think about it again.
+This is the complete list: every item in the original image, plus the ones most people wish they had thought of, with links for everything so you can add it all to a cart and not think about it again.

 1